appsquickly/typhoon/README.md

 * Allows both dependency injection (injection of classes defined in the DI context) as well as configuration management (values that get converted to the required type at runtime).
 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
-Encapsulation is a good thing.
+This modularization is a good thing.
 Now you know where to look if you need to change something.
 * Encourages polymorphism and makes it easy to have multiple implementations of the same base-class or protocol.
  For example, let's say you have a music store application that depends on a payment engine.
 Spring-style makes it easy to define both a master-card payment engine or a visa payment engine.